Skip to main content

-Low-THC cannabis is cultivars of the genus Cannabis L. that have very low levels of tetrahydrocannabinol (THC).
+Industrial hemp refers to cultivars of the genus Cannabis L that have very low levels of tetrahydrocannabinol (THC).

-Under the Drugs, Poisons and Controlled Substances Act 1981, low-THC cannabis means cannabis, the leaves and flowering heads of which do not contain more than 1.0% of the psychoactive chemical compound tetrahydrocannabinol (THC).
+The Drugs, Poisons and Controlled Substances Act 1981 refers to industrial hemp as ‘low-THC cannabis’, which means cannabis where the leaves and flowering heads do not contain more than 1.0% of the psychoactive chemical compound THC.

 Allowable THC

-The allowable THC for crops planted as industrial hemp (low-THC cannabis) in Victoria is as follows:
+The allowable THC content for crops planted as industrial hemp in Victoria is as follows:

-• The seed used for sowing must be harvested from a low-THC cannabis crop with a THC level of 0.5% or less.
+• The seed used for sowing must be harvested from an industrial hemp crop with a THC level of 0.5% or less.

-• Crops tested at 1% THC or less may be harvested and processed for food (from the seed only) and/or fibre (from the stem only).
+• Crops returning a test result of 1% THC or less may be harvested and processed for food (from the seed only) and/or fibre (from the stem only).

-This means that crops tested in the range of 0.5% to 1% THC are suitable for processing only and seed from these crops must not be used for sowing.
+This means that crops returning test results in the range of 0.5% to 1% THC are suitable for processing only and seed from these crops must not be used for sowing.

-Any cannabis greater than 1.0% is not low-THC cannabis and enforcement actions may be required.
+Any industrial hemp crop that has returned a test result greater than 1.0% THC is not ‘low-THC cannabis’ and enforcement actions may be required.

 Seed requirements

-A licensee must only use seed for sowing that was harvested from a low-THC cannabis crop with a THC level of less than 0.5%.
+A licensee must only use seed for sowing that was harvested from an industrial hemp crop with a THC level of less than 0.5%.

 How is the crop sampled to check THC levels?